ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 ## [From _American citizen._](https://chroniclingamerica.loc.gov/lccn/sn83016739/1875-09-04/ed-1/seq-1)

 #### 1875-09-04 &middot; Canton, Miss.

 <table style="width: 100%;"><tr><td style="width: 50%">

+s an experiment.
+If it be found that this
+ore can be profitably obtained and manu­
+factured a large trade will soon spring up,
+and a rapid development :of our iron
+mines result Speed the day, say we.&quot;
 The great American inventions; which
 have been adopted all over the world, are
 the following : 1.
 The cotton-gin, without